semeniuta/alexsm-hugo/content/post/2019-09-09_cpp-move-semantics.md

 tags: [c++, programming]
 ---

-In the modern versions of C++ (strarting from C++11) one encounters a concept of *move semantics*.
+In the modern versions of C++ (starting from C++11) one encounters a concept of *move semantics*.
 It may confusing a bit, and in this post I am going to provide a succint overview of the topic.

 The first important concept is *rvalue reference*.
 For a type `T`, a rvalue reference is `T&&` (note the double ampresand).
 It basically represents a reference to a temporary object that is assumed to be modified and not used again.